Running SpiffWorkflow Locally with Docker

 4. How to add start events, tasks, and end events to a diagram.

-5. How to create a Script Task that contains a bit of python.
+5. How to create a Script Task that contains a bit of Python.

 6. How to create a Manual Task with a message that people can see.

 Remember that the real power of SpiffWorkflow is its ability to help create transparency around complex rules of a business, government agency, or any other organization.
 This isn’t just some quick and easy way to write code.
 It is a tool for building consensus and for offering a guarantee that what you see is truly what you get.
-Additional tutorials will cover some of the powerful ways that Spiffworkflow helps you create transparency by using seemingly simple diagrams to describe complex processes, critical decision points, and to coordinate parallel actions and the handoff of responsibility from one person or application to the next – all in a way everyone can see and understand.
+Additional tutorials will cover some of the powerful ways that SpiffWorkflow helps you create transparency by using seemingly simple diagrams to describe complex processes, critical decision points, and to coordinate parallel actions and the handoff of responsibility from one person or application to the next – all in a way everyone can see and understand.

 Don’t let this simple tutorial fool you.
 There is some substantial power within your reach to create change and improve the world in which you live.
 We post tutorials frequently to help you explore this power and understand how others are using SpiffWorkflow to transform their organizations and incorporate more people in the software development life cycle.